When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: Foundations of SLAM in Networked Autonomous Systems

 \section{Foundations of SLAM in Networked Autonomous Systems}

 As autonomous systems expand beyond secluded operation, the assumptions that once defined SLAM as a self-contained estimation problem begin to break down.
 The environments in which these systems operate are increasingly structured by communication, computation, and control processes that interact continuously.
 In this setting, perception and estimation are no longer bounded by what a single platform can sense but are shaped by the information that flows through its internal and external networks.
-This shift transforms SLAM from a localized mapping task into a core mechanism that unifies perception and wireless communications with motion control, enabling a system to interpret and coordinate its behavior through shared and adaptive information.
-Therefore, this section investigates the underlying principles of a SLAM system and their interactions, linking measurement data acquisition and motion control processes.
+This shift transforms SLAM from a localized mapping task into a core mechanism that unifies perception and wireless communications with motion control, enabling a system to interpret and coordinate its behavior through shared and adaptive information. { Fig \ref{fig_2} illustrates a multilayered structure highlighting the linkages between components of a SLAM pipeline and related communications functions.} Therefore, this section investigates the underlying principles of a SLAM system and their interactions, linking measurement data acquisition and motion control processes.
 Specifically, it covers: \textit{Computer Vision Features in SLAM}, which enable the extraction of landmarks and the surrounding scene structure, and provide robust priors that support accurate ego-motion estimation, \textit{Control in SLAM}, being the fundamental mechanism of trajectory tracking, \textit{Passive SLAM}, which derives spatial knowledge from signals and interactions that already permeate the environment, and \textit{Active SLAM}, in which motion and coordination are deliberately guided by the SLAM system itself to improve landmark estimation and achieve the respective computer vision-driven goals such as detection confidence related and/or robotic surveillance-driven or communications-aware perception goals.